EugeneDae/vscode-refresh-browser/README.md

 Refresh your web-browser with a ⌘R shortcut without switching from VS Code. **Only works on macOS!**

+**🔥 NEW FEATURE IN VERSION 1.1.0:** enable `refreshBrowser.runBuildTask` setting if you want to run the build task of your project before refreshing the browser.

 ## FAQ

 - **Why macOS only?** This extension relies on AppleScript to communicate with the browser.